 There are endless ways to make switchel and recipes vary depending on the source, but all of the recipes I have seen agree on the use of apple cider vinegar to give it a tart flavor and a probiotic-fueled punch.
 When consumed regularly, apple cider vinegar has been shown to balance blood sugar, improve digestion, lower cholesterol, soothe skin and aid in weight loss.
 It’s a well-documented miracle worker that has been proven to improve health in almost every way possible.
 Now, before you get all worried about drinking vinegar (I know the taste can leave a little something to be desired), when combined with lemon, ginger and honey it tastes more like a natural ginger ale or lemonade, without the overpowering vinegar taste you might expect.

 With cold and flu season coming on, apple cider vinegar in the form of switchel makes the perfect health tonic.
-Thanks to vitamin C from the lemon juice and minerals, antioxidants and enzymes from the raw honey, the brew has a host of anti-inflammatory and immune-boosting benefits.
+Thanks to probiotics, vitamin C from the lemon juice and minerals, antioxidants and enzymes from the raw honey, the brew has a host of anti-inflammatory and immune-boosting benefits.
 You can even throw in a pinch of cayenne pepper to stimulate the lymphatic system and to help clear out toxins.

 One of my favorite things about switchel is that the recipe can be easily doubled or tripled.
 Since it has to steep overnight, it’s best to make a large pitcher in advance so you always have some on hand when you start feeling a little under the weather.
 Simply try pouring it over ice and topping it off with a little carbonated water to give it a soda-like fizz.